Piedraia

 Type species: Piedraia hortae Fonseca & Leão

-Notes: Piedraia was introduced by Fonseca and Leão (1928) with P. hortae as type species.
-Piedraia is a filamentous fungi and cause infection of hairs and forms hard nodes on hair shafts.
-The infection caused by Piedraia results in the development of asymptomatic brown to black nodules which comprise of ascostromata enclosing asci and aseptate ascospores.
+Notes: Piedraia is a filamentous fungus that causes infection of hairs and forms hard nodes on hair shafts.
+The infection results in development of asymptomatic brown to black nodules which comprise ascostromata enclosing asci and aseptate ascospores.
 Piedraia is a well distinct genus accommodated in its own family Piedraiaceae.
+Molecular markers available for Piedraia are LSU, SSU, ITS and RPB2.

 Recent News